 But I look closer and there are thirty- and forty-somethings among the group, dancing on their own together, stepping, swaying, jabbing their elbows into the air – unlike the older crowd who dance a more connected dance – holding hands, spinning, twisting with their partners.
 They lean away from each other with hands held, way back, and then pull each other in close, chest to chest, cheek to cheek, bouncing left, right, and another spin, an occasional dip.

 La Palma de la Mano de Dios(!), I think, shooting from my seat as the band begins playing “The Twist.”
-You see me stand and jump to your feet soon after, as though you too have been possessed by the spirit of this place and know exactly what’s coming next.
+You see me stand and jump to your feet soon after, as though you too have been possessed by the spirit of this bar, the night, the people, the desert, and know exactly what’s coming next.

 You look at me confused until I grab your hands and start moving them back and forth.
 We mirror each other, grinning stupidly, and I yell over the music “LA PALMA DE LA MANO DE DIOS!”